 But you would like to be a musician?

-No. I’m fine with being a writer.
-By the way, do you think musicians have some sort of political and social responsibility?
-What’s the relationship between music and politics, these days?
+No, thanks.
+Do you think musicians have some sort of political and social responsibility?
+What’s the relationship between music and politics, today?

 You signed a collective open letter against Scottish independence in 2013.
 Has your view about it changed after Brexit?

 Well, that’s difficult.
 I mean, that was a very momentary sort of thought that I had.
-I just thought it’s not necessary to break up the United Kingdom.
-I mean, it’s been there for a long time, and it seems to work pretty well.
+I just thought it was not necessary to break up the United Kingdom, it’s been there for a long time, and it seems to work pretty well.
 I think people are doing it for the wrong reasons, which I thought they were.
-I think there’s a bit of dishonesty in a lot of politicians’ approaches to this kind of questions.
+I think there’s a bit of dishonesty in a lot of politicians’ approaches to this kind of question.
 Ultimately, the Scottish people would decide, but the thing is, it’s a very, very complicated issue.
 I mean, if Scotland separated itself away from the UK, it wouldn’t be able to pay its bills.

 They would still be in the European Union, though.